 Logistics companies depend on accuracy, timeliness and the efficient transportation of parts to meet distribution and customer requirements.
 The challenge is in the constant balancing act between managing inventory levels and meeting customer demand.
-What if there was a way to make predictions about future events – to know more precisely what the demand is at any given moment?
+What if there was a way to make predictions about future events; to know more precisely what the demand is at any given moment?
 That’s where predictive analytics within the supply chain come into play.

-Predictive analytics is changing the game for distributors and logistics operators that are using historical and real-time patterns to make such predictions and, as a result, decrease costs, create greater reliability and improve customer satisfaction.
+Predictive analytics is changing the game for distributors and logistics operators.
+Especially for those using historical and real-time patterns to make such predictions and, as a result, decrease costs, create greater reliability and improve customer satisfaction.

-For example, the logistics industry is already producing data streams through the use of sensors on delivery trucks; beacons, which are devices built on the latest Bluetooth® standards to broadcast their presence to other nearby devices, such as computers and smartphones; the “internet of things” (IoT); and radar devices.
-If a shipment is going to be late, a carrier can make immediate adjustments to prevent bottlenecks further down the supply chain.
+For example, the logistics industry is already producing data streams through the use of sensors on delivery trucks; beacons, which are devices built on the latest Bluetooth® standards to broadcast their presence to other nearby devices, such as computers and smartphones; the “internet of things” and radar devices.
+If a shipment is running behind, a carrier can make immediate adjustments to prevent bottlenecks further down the supply chain.

-Some logistics companies are using advanced predictive analytics to understand the likelihood of a shipment shifting in status from being on time to arriving late by using simulation models.
-By examining the probability of a status change, they can know the predicted date and time for specific shipments in specific locations.
+Some logistics companies are using advanced predictive analytics to determine the likelihood of a shipment’s status changing from on time to arriving late.
+They do this by using simulation models.
+By examining the probability of a status change, they can determine the date and time for shipments in specific locations.

 According to the 2018 22nd Annual Third-Party Logistics (3PL) Study, which examines leading trends for shippers and 3PLs in the logistics industry, there is a much higher expectation among shippers that seek enhanced analytics to drive more effective supply chain decisions.
-The study reveals that 70% of respondents chose “improving logistics optimization” as the most important use of big data for the logistics industry.
+70% of the study respondents chose “improving logistics optimization” as the most important use of data for the logistics industry.

 If you are not currently employing predictive analytics in your logistics or supply chain management strategy, consider the following advantages:

 Predictive analytics will continue to grow in importance as more advanced tools become available to drive strategic planning.
-Logistics companies can achieve greater efficiencies and gain a competitive edge by using these tools to prevent financial losses associated with inaccurate stocking and the mismanagement of deliveries and schedules.
+Logistics companies can achieve greater efficiencies and gain a competitive edge by using these tools.
+Additionally, they can prevent financial losses associated with inaccurate stocking and the mismanagement of deliveries and schedules.